 Frequently asked questions

-Below are the answers to some frequently-asked questions about the Guild.
-If you can't find the answer to your question, please contact firstname.lastname@example.org and we'll do our best to help you.
+Below are the answers to some frequently asked questions about the Guild.
+If you are unable to find the answer to your question, please contact email@example.com and we will do our best to help you.

 When did the Guild start?

 The Guild was started in 1887 by Rev Dr Archibald Charteris.
-More details are in our timeline on the Resources page [link to resources page].
+More details are in our timeline on the Resources page.

 When and why was the name changed from Woman's Guild to Church of Scotland Guild?